The Lost Weekend: Plot

 After telling Nat the story behind his proposed novel, Don heads back home to begin writing it.
-However, his alcohol cravings get the better of him and he begins a search for that second bottle from the previous night.
-He cannot remember where he hid it.
+However, his alcohol cravings get the better of him and he begins a futile search for that second bottle from the previous night.
 He goes to a nightclub, realizes that he cannot pay the bill and steals money from a woman's purse.
 He is caught, thrown out, and told never to return.
 Once home, he finds the hidden bottle by chance and drinks himself into a stupor.

-On Saturday, Don is broke and feeling sick.
-He decides to pawn his typewriter so he can buy more alcohol, although he dreads the walk to the shop because he feels so ill.
-He discovers the pawnshops are closed for Yom Kippur.
+On Saturday, broke and sick, Don decides to pawn his typewriter so he can buy more alcohol, but discovers that the pawnshops are closed for Yom Kippur.
 Desperate for money, he visits Gloria, a prostitute who has a crush on him.
 She gives him some money, but he falls down her stairs and is knocked unconscious.

-On Sunday, Don wakes up in an alcoholics' ward at Bellevue Hospital, where a nurse, Bim Nolan, mocks him and other guests at "Hangover Plaza".
+He wakes up in an alcoholics' ward at Bellevue Hospital, where a nurse, Bim, mocks him.
 Bim offers to help offset his sure-to-come delirium tremens, but Don rejects the assistance and escapes while the staff is occupied with a raving, violent patient.

-On Monday, Don steals a bottle of whiskey from a store after threatening the owner and spends the day drinking.
+He steals a bottle of whiskey from a store after threatening the owner and spends the next day drinking.
 Suffering from delirium tremens, he hallucinates a nightmarish scene in which a bat flies in through his window and kills a mouse, spilling its blood.
-His screams alert the tenant, who contacts Helen, who immediately goes over.
-Finding Don collapsed and in a delirious state, she assists him to clean up and get to bed; she stays overnight on his couch.
+His screams alert the landlady, who contacts Helen.
+Finding Don collapsed and in a delirious state, Helen assists him to clean up and get to bed; she stays overnight on his couch.

 On Tuesday morning, Don slips out and pawns Helen's coat, the one that had brought them together.
-She trails him to the pawn shop and learns from the pawnbroker that Don traded the coat for his gun, for which he has bullets at home.
-She races back to Don's apartment and interrupts him just as he is about to shoot himself.
-She pleads with him, even going so far as to beg him to drink the last portion of whisky left in the bottle he had stolen and which she had concealed.
+Helen discovers that he has traded the coat for a gun with which he intends to commit suicide.
+Racing back to Don's apartment, she interrupts him and pleads with him, going so far as to beg him to drink the last portion of whisky left in the bottle he had stolen.
 She declares she would rather he be alive as an alcoholic.
 He refuses and, while they are arguing, Nat arrives to return Don's typewriter.
-After Nat leaves, Helen finally convinces him that "Don the writer" and "Don the drunk" are the same person.
+Helen finally convinces him that "Don the writer" and “Don the drunk” are the same person.
 He commits to writing his novel The Bottle, dedicated to her, which will recount the events of the weekend.
 As evidence of his resolve, he drops a cigarette into the glass of whisky to make it undrinkable.